MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 The following functions are supported in a Python realtime service:
 + These [revoscalepy package](../../python-reference/revoscalepy/revoscalepy-package.md) functions: rxLogit, rxLinMod, rxBTrees, rxDTree, and rxDForest
 + These [MicrosoftML package](../../python-reference/microsoftml/microsoftml-package.md) functions for machine learning and transform tasks: rxFastTrees, rxFastForest, rxLogisticRegression, rxOneClassSvm, rxNeuralNet, rxFastLinear, featurizeText, concat, categorical, categoricalHash, selectFeatures, featurizeImage, getSentiment, loadimage, resizeImage, extractPixels, selectColumns, and dropColumns While mlTransform featurization is supported in realtime scoring, R transforms are not supported.
-Instead, use sp_execute_external_script .
+Instead, use sp_execute_external_script.

-While R models are automatically serialized for realtime services, in Python you must manually serialize the model before publishing a realtime service.
+While R models are automatically serialized for realtime services, in Python you must manually serialize the model before deploying a realtime service.
 Use the [rx_serialize_model function](../../python-reference/revoscalepy/rx-serialize-model.md) from the [revoscalepy package](../../python-reference/revoscalepy/revoscalepy-package.md) installed with Machine Learning Server.
 Other serialization functions are not supported.

-A code example for publishing realtime services can be [found later in this article](#publishService).
+A code example for deploying realtime services can be [found later in this article](#publishService).

 Learn more about [R realtime services here](../how-to-deploy-web-service-publish-manage-in-r.md#realtime).